pipesjs/core/README.md

 The spec is still evolving but has reached a fairly stable stage with a [reference implementation](https://github.com/whatwg/streams/tree/master/reference-implementation) as well.
 The API has almost been finalized and `Stream`s are coming to the web very soon!

+The `core` module is designed to be extremely lightweight and barebones, tbe minified and gzipped build is just `4 kb`.

 At it's core, the API exposes three major components:

  - `ReadableStream` encapsulates a source producing values and emits them.